 Volvo XC90 Generations

-The Volvo XC90 burst onto the scene in 2002, swiftly becoming a titan in the opulent SUV arena.
+The Volvo XC90 burst onto the scene in 2002, swiftly becoming a titan in the luxurious SUV arena.

 This Swedish stunner didn’t just show up – it showed off.
 The XC90’s first model year set the bar sky-high with groundbreaking safety tech, a roomy interior that could shame some apartments, and engines that packed a serious punch.
 In one fell swoop, Volvo proved it could play with the big boys in the global SUV market.

-Let’s take a brief trip through XC90 history:
+Let’s take a short trip through XC90 history:

 Generation | Years |